 There are many different types of files that reside on your computer.
 So, by knowing how to show file extensions on Windows 10, you can start to identify the different types of files easily in Windows Explorer.

-By renaming the extension of a file, you actually are changing the file type.
-If you change it to the type of file, you won’t be able to use your file correctly.
+By renaming the extension, you actually are changing the file type.
+If you change it to the wrong type, you won’t be able to use your file correctly.

 1. Open Windows File Explorer

 Press and hold the Windows key on your keyboard and tap ‘E’ to open Windows File Explorer.
 Refer to our other article on how to open Windows Explorer if you get stuck with this.

 By click on the view tab along the top of the file explorer, it will reveal a set of different settings.

 Check the ‘File name extensions’ checkbox to show the extensions.
 Left-click your mouse on the checkbox to check or uncheck the option.

 Open the Start Menu by left-clicking on the Start Menu icon.
 Refer to our article on how to open the Start Menu if you have difficulties.

 2. Type ‘file explorer options’ (without quotes)

 Type ‘file explorer options’.